 NGA Preselections:

 NGA Preselections: alternative audio versions are made available to the user for 'User Personalization'.
-The NGA Preselections can share some of the Audio Elements contained within a single NGA stream, as these are combined in the receiver to create the final audio mix.
+The NGA Preselections can share some of the Audio Elements/substreams contained within a single NGA stream, as these are combined in the audio decoder of the IRD receiver to create the final audio mix.

 Note 1: The term supplementary audio may in other contexts also be used other purposes, like commentary audio etc, but NorDig section 6.11 focus upon the audio accessibility cases.
 Note 2: In ETSI specifications, NGA refers to preselecions for supplementary audio.